rhysmoggs/ms3-cocktail/README.md

 deployment of website:

-1. use template from CI / copy this projects link/url?
+1. If you wish to - use Code Institute's template from here:  / copy this projects link/url?
 2. install two python packages.
 Flask and SQLAlchemy to work with Postgres databases. psycopg2 is necessary to work with Postgres database.
 In command line type: `pip3 install Flask-SQLAlchemy psycopg2`
 3. create "env.py" file
-4. make sure to have a ".gitignore" file and add "env.py" to that if not using CI's original template.
+4. Create a ".gitignore" file if you choose not to use Code Institute's template.
+Add "env.py" and the soon to be generated "__pyache__/" to it.
 All hidden and sensitive files/folders to be added here.
 5. in "env.py", type following:
     ```
     import os